syncfusion-content/xamarin-docs/Xamarin/Image-Editor/save.md

 ### BeginReset

 This event occurs before resetting the changes made in an image.
-You can control the reset functionality using the Cancel argument.
+You can control the reset functionality using the cancel argument.

 {% highlight C# %}